briskflow/gdpr/README.md

+### Who gets affected by GDPR?
+The GDPR applies to all organizations located within a country part of the EEA and outside of the EU if they also collect store or process EU citizen and residents personal data.

-# European Country list where GDPR applies
+### European Country list where GDPR applies

 Country Name | Country Code
 --- | ---